Euphredes/Euphredes/README.txt

 New England.
 That is a traitor's title.
 Mr. Washington and Company tell me
 England is too incompetent.
-I motion for a Fleet: reader, second this motion: for an American Epic: sail the roads of business, as all concrete roads are meant for people of business: to move
+I motion for a Fleet: Mr. Cole, second this motion: for an American Epic: sail the roads of business, as all concrete roads are meant for people of business: to move